Stryker LFIT V40 Femoral Head Hip Implant Recall

-Previously, Stryker had issued a recall in August for the LFIT V40 series Femoral heads manufactured before 2011 and cited several potential hazards including dissociation of femoral head from hip step, fractured hip stem trunnion, excessive metallic debris, insufficient soft tissue tension, noise, loss of implant, and more.
+Previously, Stryker had issued a recall in August for the LFIT V40 femoral heads series manufactured before 2011 and cited several potential hazards, including:

 The potential hazards caused by the LFIT V40 Femoral Head Hip Implant may result in one or more of these injuries for patients:

 - Inflammatory response

 - Pain associated with implant loosening

 Which Stryker Hip Implants Are Included in the Recall?